linux-chenxing/linux-chenxing.org/ip/spi-nor.md

 - FSP -
 - QSPI -

-Messing with the clkgen mux at 0x1f2070c8 can break the CPU interface at 0x14000000.
+- Messing with the clkgen mux at 0x1f2070c8 can break the CPU interface at 0x14000000.
 BDMA seems to work just fine.
+- Messing with the clkgen mux at 0x1f001c80 can break the BDMA interface

 Maybe the hardware looks something like this?